BbyZz/CSS_AWS/README.md

 ## Start by opening this repository

 1. Create a folder to store your the repository
-2. Type in the address bar = "CMD"
+2. Type in the address bar 'cmd'
+3. In CMD, type 'git clone https://github.com/BbyZz/CSS_AWS.git' then enter

 ## Part 2: Install the following Extensions(Optional)